cncf/wg-serverless/workflow/spec/spec.md

 </details>

 States can define [error handling](#Workflow-Error-Handling) with the onError property.
 The runtime error contains data which is merged with the states data.
-You can use the error data filter to select portion of the error data to be merged with the states data.
+The error data filter can be used to select portion of the error data to be merged with the states data.

 Here is an example using an error filter: